AmusementClub/vs-mlrt/vsort/README.md

 Please refer to our [github actions workflow](../.github/workflows/windows-ort.yml) for sample building instructions.

+If you only use the CPU backend, then you just need to extract binary release into your `vapoursynth/plugins` directory.

+However, if you also use the CUDA backend, you will need to download some CUDA libraries as well, please see the release page for details.
+Those CUDA libraries also need to be extracted into VS `vapoursynth/plugins` directory.
+The plugin will try to load them from `vapoursynth/plugins/vsort/` directory or `vapoursynth/plugins/vsmlrt-cuda/` directory.

 ## Usage

 Prototype: `core.ort.Model(clip[] clips, string network_path[, int pad = 0, int block_w = 0, int block_h = 0, string provider = "", int device_id = 0, int verbosity = 2])`